-Plasmid Vectors Kits on ZAGENO
+Plasmid Vectors on Zageno

 Plasmids are circular, self-replicating double stranded DNA present in most bacteria, but can be found in a few archaea and eukaryotic organisms.
 They serve as a back-up of helpful genes for their host organism, such as providing antibiotic resistance.
 Plasmids transfer their genetic material to other bacteria through mainly three mechanisms: transformation, transduction, and conjugation.
 This process of genetic exchange is known as horizontal gene transfer.
 Although not a common mechanism for molecular cloning, conjugation is the process in which two bacteria join together for genetic transfer, providing a quick way for plasmids to spread throughout a population.